 - Create a draft value model

 - Test with your customers and potential customers

 In the case of capital equipment (actually all business-to-business commerce), value models are a quantitative representation of the financial outcome (a.k.a. profit) that a buyer can expect as a result of purchasing your product.
 These value models relate the financial gains of the purchase to the cost of acquiring those gains, including the equipment purchase price.

 A piece of capital equipment can play a variety of roles in the buyer’s pursuit of profit.
 The role a piece of capital equipment plays determines its value-model framework.
 Your first step in validating your value model is to draft one, even if it’s a very rough one.

 Create a Value Model Validation Presentation

 Validating your value model means showing it to potential customers in your target market to get their feedback.
-You’re going need a presentation to facilitate that conversation with your potential customers.
-This customer-facing presentation will contain your value model, the assumptions you used to create it, and your plans create customer value.
+You’re going to need a presentation to facilitate that conversation with your potential customers.
+This customer-facing presentation will contain your value model, the assumptions you used to create it, and your ability or plans to create customer value.
 Here’s a topic outline to get you started:

 - Definition of your target customer

-- Problem you are setting out to solve for that target customer
+- The problem you are setting out to solve for that target customer

 - Description of the workflow that includes your equipment type